• Skip to primary navigation

 Instructions

-• Bake the cake as directed for a 13x9 inch pan.
-Let the cake cool for 15 minutes, then poke holes in the cake with the handle of a wooden spoon.
+• Mix the cake mix as directed on the back of the box using half of all ingredients, then bake the cake as directed in an 8 inch square pan.
+Let the cake cool completely, then poke holes in the cake with the handle of a wooden spoon.
 Try to space them a little less than 1 inch apart and make sure they're pretty deep.

-• Combine one box of pudding mix and 2 cups of milk in a large mixing bowl (preferably one with a spout).
-Using a handheld electric mixer, beat just until smooth - -about a minute.
+• Combine pudding mix and milk in a large mixing bowl (preferably one with a spout).
+Using a whisk (or mixer if you prefer), beat just until smooth - -about a minute.
 Pudding should still be thin and runny.
 The point is to just get rid of the lumps.
 Carefully pour the pudding into the holes.
 Do this slowly until holes are completely filled, but pudding is not flowing all over the top of the cake.
 You’ll probably have some leftover pudding.

 • Prepare the topping.
-In a large (3 quart), nonstick saucepan, melt the butter.
+In a saucepan, melt the butter.
 Add the chocolate and stir over low heat until chocolate is melted.
-Let cool for 4 minutes, then with a wooden spoon, beat in the sugar and boiling water, beating until smooth.
+Remove from heat and beat in the sugar and boiling water, beating with a whisk until smooth.
 Beat in the vanilla.
 Pour over the cold cake.
 Return to the refrigerator and let the frosting set.
 Chill until ready to serve.

 Comments